 The Wake-on-Ring function allows the modem to remotely power on the system.
 Install an external modem (normally to COM2) and enable Power On by Ring/LAN function from BIOS setup.
-(Please refer to page 42).

 For the function to work for an internal modem card, you must also connect the Wake-on-Ring cable on the modem card to the Wake-on-Ring function connector (JP11) on the mainboard.